dbt-labs/docs.getdbt.com/website/docs/docs/building-a-dbt-project/building-models/python-models.md

 - Read [the discussion](https://github.com/dbt-labs/dbt-core/discussions/5261)
 - Join the **#beta-feedback-python-models** channel in the dbt Community Slack

 Below, you'll see sections entitled "Our questions."
-These are things we're wondering now, with plans to develop opinionated guidance and recommendations ahead of the final release of v1.3 this October.
+We're working to develop our opinionated recommendations ahead of the final release this October—and you can help!
 :::

 ## What is a Python model in dbt?